ellepannitto/my-website/content/about/inputs.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

+title = "Why Language?"
-title = "Language as I see it" subtitle = "_This is just a repository of quotes or thoughts about language, as I see it._"
+subtitle = "_A repository of quotes or thoughts._"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.